Service Integration and Management (SIAM)

 Service Catalogue is one of the key elements in SIAM.
 Very few companies have a professional SIAM model in use and many companies lack a proper Service Catalogue and Configuration Management Database.

-Cherwell provides a full OOTB Service Catalogue (found in the Cherwell Portal), shown in the Figure 8.
+Cherwell provides a full OOTB Service Catalogue (found in the Cherwell Portal).

 Conclusion